Catalpa: GC for a Low-Variance Software Stack: Data Availability

 The next step is to process the marked young objects.
 For each marked object there are two possibilities, the first is that the object is referenced by a conservative root location, and the second is that the object is referenced only by other young objects.
 In the first case we cannot relocate the object, as the root location is conservative and cannot be updated.
 Thus, these objects are converted in place to a reference counted representation, shown as now black in \Cref{fig:aftermarkprocess}.
 In the second case we can evacuate the object values to a compacting page, performing pointer forwarding as necessary, and converting them to reference counted representations (the objects in the dashed box).
 As each object is promoted to the RC-old space all fields are (precisely) scanned and reference counts for children are incremented (shown with black plus in \Cref{fig:aftermarkprocess}).

-The final step in is to sweep the now mostly (or entirely) evacuated nursery and rebuild the free-lists for the next round of allocation.
-In our example this will reclaim the unmarked dead objects (still red in the figure) and the now empty space from the evacuated objects.
-In our example, there is only one object that remains on the page, the root referenced object, while all other slots are evacuated or reclaimed (see \Cref{sec:implementation} for more detail).
+Next the algorithm sweeps the now mostly (or entirely) evacuated nursery and rebuilds the free-lists for the next round of allocation -- allowing the collector to re-use both completely empty and semi filled pages.
+As RC objects are not moved the ability to re-use partially filled pages is critical to avoid fragmentation.
+The sweep reclaims the unmarked dead objects and the space cleared by the evacuation.
+In our example, there is only one object that remains on the page, the root referenced object, while all other slots are evacuated or reclaimed (\Cref{sec:implementation}).

 The final step in the collection algorithm is to process deferred reference count decrements and root reference status.
 Our implementation compares the root set from the previous collection with the root set identified in the current collection to determine which root references are no longer live.
 For each of these references the collector checks if the reference count has dropped to zero, in which case the object can be reclaimed.
 This reclamation is then a standard release walk of the object graph, decrementing reference counts and reclaiming objects as necessary.
 The state of the memory after this step is shown in \Cref{fig:afterdecs}.
 As each object is reclaimed, its memory is returned to the free list, in the appropriate page for later use.